skolnimilancerny/applifting_task/README.md

 ### /register - POST

-You need to register on this route to be able to login later.
+You need to register on this route to be able to login.

 Arguments:
 * username (REQUIRED) - Your username.